-For a fee of \$50, residential customers can receive an in-home energy audit with specific energy efficiency recommendations as well as receiving \$50 worth of installed low-cost electric reduction measures (CFLs, low-flow shower heads, etc.).
-Honeywell Utility Solutions is Penelec's CSP who will conduct Walk Through Home Energy Audits and complete the installation of energy savings measures.
+For a fee of \$50, residential customers can receive an in-home energy audit with specific energy efficiency recommendations as well as receiving \$50 worth of installed low-cost electric reduction measures (high efficiency lighting and electric water heating saving measures, etc.).
+Honeywell Utility Solutions is Penelec's CSP who will conduct Walk Through Home Energy Audits and complete the installation of energy saving measures.
 Honeywell may recruit and develop qualified contractors if the participation rate warrants additional auditors.